jovistruck/ruby-ui-tele/all_tests.md

 #### Pagination
-- Check that all product are displayed and the counts are correct.
+- Check that all product counts are correct
 - Check that the pagination links work fine.
-Perform a test that the last page link works fine.
+Perform a test that the last page pagination link works fine
 - Check that banners, compare, sort and filter information is not lost on moving to another page using pagination controls

 #### Filters
-- Perform combination testing for various kinds of filters and check that they are applied correctly.
+- Perform permutational testing for various kinds of filters and check that they are applied correctly
 - Validate the Sign up link in the filters section
 - Validate the show more, show fewer links
 - Validate the Clear all filters link